 Choosing a “Home” Campus

 Although you will take courses taught by faculty from all partner campuses and complete your program entirely online, you will be asked to choose a “home” campus from the degree-granting institutions listed above.
-Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and your diploma.
+Your home campus is the institution from which you will receive financial aid, advising, career services, and your diploma.

-The UW Health and Wellness Management bachelor’s program is a partnership of UW Extended Campus and these University of Wisconsin degree-granting institutions: UW-La Crosse, UW-River Falls, UW-Stevens Point, and UW-Superior.
+The UW Health and Wellness Management bachelor’s program is a partnership of UW Extended Campus and UW-La Crosse, UW-River Falls, UW-Stevens Point, and UW-Superior.
 This partnership allows us to bring you a truly multi-disciplinary curriculum taught by knowledgeable and experienced faculty from across the UW System.
 This is an online program, but your degree and transcripts will be identical to those earned by on-campus students.

 Questions?
 We’re Here to Help